This page updated 19 Apr 2013

 Exclude – Near the bottom of that screen I clicked the "Exclude from Body Groups" box so this Tag Type would not appear in any other Groups.

 On the Table Panel tab of the same screen I made the following selections:

 I set the Item Content to display the Memo from my Flag Event, since that is where I placed the HTML code for the link.
-For the List Output Type I selected "Person Entry List" (ver 5 and later) since that provides a list where the label in the first column is not repeated if there are multiple Tags in the group, matching the labeling of the "Charts" item, for example.
+For the List Output Type I selected "Person Entry List" since that provides a list where the label in the first column is not repeated if there are multiple Tags in the group, matching the labeling of the "Charts" item, for example.